How should cowboy boots fit?

 Two of the biggest challenges folks face are: one, the boots don’t fit under jeans, and two, the ankle knocks around inside.

-If your ankle is loose, the boot size is too large.
+If the ankle of your boot is loose, the boot size is too large.
 You need to get the correct fit in your instep.
 Your instep is basically the top of your foot.
 That should feel snug, which differs from most other types of boots.
 But because cowboy boots don’t have laces, the instep is what will keep your foot pushed back into the heel.

 If you’re having trouble fitting your boots under your jeans, try getting a straight-cut, or boot-cut jean.